dc740/AutoHotPy/README.md

 "Example3-MouseButtons.py": Handling mouse movement and clicks is the hardest part in AutoHotPy, but because you have to do each movement or click manually.

+##Running the scripts
+To run any of the scripts open a command line and run "python <yourscript>.py".
+That's all you need.

 Be patient!
 Don't panic if you need help with the language, there are many python developers around the world.
 You will find help in any language you can image.